jgorman/wifi-watch/README.md

 ```

 Run wifi-watch in a terminal so that you can easily check
-your network quality at this second and how it has been
+your network quality at this moment and how it has been
 holding up since you began recording hours or days ago.

 wifi-watch will run ping every second and refresh the